To refinance or not: 4 questions you should ask first

 4. How much can I save from refinancing?

 If, for example, you have an outstanding loan of $200,000 with 20 years remaining at a 2 percent interest rate, your monthly repayments are $1,020.
 If you manage to refinance with a different bank at a 1.5 percent interest rate, your monthly payments will now be just $965.
 However, be mindful that refinancing with a different bank will result in legal fees, so be sure to include those in your calculations.
-Check out DBS refinancing savings calculator to get an idea of how much you could save.
+Check out DBS commercial loan calculator to estimate your monthly repayments.

 Interested in business term loan?
 Read our article in securing business term loan for your SME now.